theirc/airbel/src/_projects/information-flows.md

       voluntary returns, information flows, healthcare service delivery, and smart humanitarianism.
 IRC-Zolberg Fellows and IRC staff carried out desk research along with discussions with community members.
+  - date: 2018-07-01 00:00:00
+    title: Ideation workshops held
+    link:
+    link_title:
+    description_markdown: >-
+      A series of workshops have been held together with key local actors, including with Signpost, Mercy Corps and Stanford Immigration Policy Lab.
+      Two ideas for further exploration have emerged: natural language processing and machine learning and how communication spreads through community.
 ---

 Displaced people live in challenging circumstances where accurate information can become difficult to obtain.
 Strengthening information flows can aid in decision-making and make their circumstances easier to manage.